-⚠ In a Cribl.Cloud deployment, do not set the TLS Settings (Server Side) tab's Enabled slider to Yes, nor configure any of the tab's resulting TLS fields.
+▲ In a Cribl.Cloud deployment, do not set the TLS Settings (Server Side) tab's Enabled slider to Yes, nor configure any of the tab's resulting TLS fields.
 Any settings that you configure here would conflict with the LogStream Cloud Source's predefined TLS configuration.

 Event Breaker rulesets: A list of event breaking rulesets that will be applied to the input data stream before the data is sent through the Routes.
+Defaults to System Default Rule.

-Defaults to event breaker will wait for new data to be sent to a specific channel, before flushing out the data stream, as-is, to the Routes.
+Event Breaker buffer timeout: The amount of time (in milliseconds) that the event breaker will wait for new data to be sent to a specific channel, before flushing out the data stream, as-is, to the Routes.
 Defaults to 10000.